Spencerpain/Black-Scholes-Option-Pricer-in-python/README.md

 call_implied_volatility(price, S, K, T, r): Estimate implied volatility for a call option given its market price. put_implied_volatility(price, S, K, T, r): Estimate implied volatility for a put option given its market price.
 Usage
-This code can be used to price European call and put options and to gain insights into the behavior of options in various market conditions
+This code can be used to price European call and put options and to gain insights into the behavior of options in various market conditions.